 - Allergies.
 Alleviates allergies caused by dust, mold, pollen, and dander.

 - May be effective against skin conditions, such as eczema.
 Not only can it help stop wounds from bleeding, but it can be used as first-aid for burns and ulcers.

 - Helps stop nosebleeds.
-Applying dried or powdered yarrow leaves inside nostrils can help stop the bleeding.
+Applying dried or powdered yarrow leaves inside the nostrils can help stop the bleeding.

 - Relieves pain from arthritis and rheumatism.
 It has anti-inflammatory properties that may alleviate pain brought on by these conditions.